The Priory Belvoir Academy: History

 Originally a middle school, Belvoir High School changed its intake in 2008 and became a secondary school for pupils aged 11 to 16.
 It was converted to an academy in October 2012, as part of the Belvoir and Melton Academy Trust.
-In 2017, the Belvoir and Melton Academy Trust was discontinued and the Belvoir High School became part of The Priory Federation of Academies Trust. the school was then renamed The Priory Belvoir Academy.
+In 2017, the Belvoir and Melton Academy Trust was discontinued and Belvoir High School became part of The Priory Federation of Academies Trust. the school was then renamed The Priory Belvoir Academy.

 As of 2019, the school's most recent Ofsted inspection was in 2018, and the judgement was Good.

 Melton Vale Post 16 Centre

 Melton Vale Post 16 Centre (MV16) is a sixth form centre located in Melton Mowbray in Leicestershire.

 From 2012 to 2017 it was part of the Belvoir and Melton Academy Trust.
 In 2017 it became part of the Nova Academy Trust.

 As of 2018, the centre's most recent Ofsted inspection was in 2015, and the judgement was Outstanding.